Invest

 2021

 fairafric GmbH becomes fairafric AG.
-Within 3 days, the first convertible bond is fully subscribed with €990,000 and within 24 hours the first share issue of fairafric for €999,589.80 is sold out. fairafric buys 250 tons of cocoa beans for production in 2021 and pays the highest premiums in West Africa. fairafric also chases from record to record in 2021. fairafric more than doubles the previous year's sales and produces over 2,000,000 bars of chocolate.
+Within 3 days, the first convertible bond with 990,000€ is fully subscribed and within 24 hours the first share issue of fairafric for 999,589.80€ is sold out. fairafric buys 250 tons of cocoa beans for production in 2021 and pays the highest premiums in West Africa. fairafric also chases from record to record in 2021. fairafric more than doubles the previous year's sales and produces over 2,000,000 bars of chocolate.

 2022

-After an outstanding first quarter in 2022, macroeconomic shocks prevent further growth for fairafric.
-However, while many other brands are struggling with declining sales and discontinuations, fairafric remains present in all markets and is gaining strong market share.
+prevent further growth for fairafric.
+However, while many other brands are struggling with

 fairafric also reaches the final of the German Sustainability Award 2022 and is recognized as one of the most sustainable companies in Germany.